solitarebecauseneon/UOCIS322-P4/README.md

 ## Overview

-Reimplement the RUSA ACP controle time calculator with flask and ajax.
+Reimplement the RUSA ACP controle time calculator with Flask and AJAX.

 ### ACP controle times